ohnotnow/reimagine/README.md

   Which LLM to call to do the image prompt generation.
 Uses LiteLLM format, eg 'openai/gpt-4.1', 'openrouter/google/gemini-2.5-pro'
 - `--image-model` (default: `google/imagen-4`)
   Which image generator to use via the [Replicate API](https://replicate.com/)
+- `--max-scenes` (default: 10)
+  The maximum number of scenes to generate an image for.
+If the initial transcript has more than this - then calls out to the LLM model to consolodate them

 ---